-McCord Adams, a member or the U.S. Episcopal church, is currently distinguished professor of philosophy at the University of North Carolina, Chapel Hill, and served as regius professor of divinity at Oxford University from 2004 to 2009.
+McCord Adams, a member of the Episcopal Church in the United States of America, is currently Distinguished Professor of Philosophy at the University of North Carolina, Chapel Hill, and served as Regius Professor of Divinity at Oxford University from 2004 to 2009.
 She also served as a member of the Church of England’s General Synod at the time the covenant was being developed and was known for correcting misinformation among Britons about the Episcopal church.
-Her latest book was published in 2010 by Oxford University Press.
+Her latest book, Some Later Medieval Theories of the Eucharist: Thomas Aquinas, Giles of Rome, Duns Scotus, and William Ockham, was published in 2010 by Oxford University Press.

 “Prof. McCord Adams’s experience in both the Episcopal church and the Church of England gives her a much broader understanding of the workings of the Anglican Communion,” said the coalition’s Episcopal church convenor, Dr. Lionel Deimel, in a press release.
 “Coming on the heels of the decisive [anti-Covenant] synod votes in [the dioceses of] Derby and Gloucester, this is an exciting time for the No Anglican Covenant Coalition.”

 For his part, the Rev. Malcolm French, the coalition’s Regina-based Canadian convenor, points to an inherent anti-American bias at the heart of the covenant.
-“Certainly the venom level went up once the Episcopal church had a female presiding bishop and this is why the covenant has appeal to some people in the U.K. who would otherwise be seen as politically on the left.
+“Certainly the venom level went up once the Episcopal church had a female presiding bishop and, oddly, this is why the covenant has appealed to some people in the U.K. who would otherwise be seen as perhaps politically on the left.
 It connects to a larger anti-Americanism that has nothing to do with church politics.”